pascalopitz/unoffical-sonos-controller-for-linux/README.md

 ##  and Run locally

-You will need node.js for this.
+You will need an installed and fairly recent version (>=13) of [nodejs](https://nodejs.org/) for this.
+Generating artefacts might require some additional binaries, like `graphicsMagick` and `icnsutils`, which you can install via `apt`.

+Clone the git repository and `cd` into the project folder.
-First, initialize the project:
+Then initialize the project by running:

 ```bash
 npm install
 ```

-Second, start the electron app in develop mode:
+Start the electron app in develop mode:

 ```bash
 npm run develop
 ```

-Building a deb and AppImage binaries:
+Building the packaged artefacts:

 ```bash
 npm run dist
 ```

-This might require some additional binaries, like `graphicsMagick` and `icnsutils`, which you can install via apt

 ## Firewall settings